 3.3.13.2 Release of DC designed Components

-Diehl Controls designed components are components, where Diehl Controls is responsible for the specification/ drawings.
-These are mainly plastic/mechanical parts, packaging and PCBs.
+Diehl Controls designed components (DCDC) are components, where Diehl Controls is responsible for the technical drawings, as the primary document with technical requirements.
+Technical specifications are optional documents for specific material groups.